AbhiGaunker/Project-ChatBot/README.md

 * automatic web scrapping for calculatons and all

-Journey started by making a simple bot but at the end it looked more like VOICE ASSISTANT (would have definately after few more updates updates)
+Journey started by making a simple bot but at the end it looked more like VOICE ASSISTANT (would have definately after few more updates)